enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 [!]
 Received: [strstr(frida) was patched!!
 77e5d48000-77e6cfb000 r-xp 00000000 fd:00 752205    /data/local/tmp/re.frida.server/frida-agent-64.so]
 ```

 The `strstr` hook worked like a charm!
 We are now undetectable for the application and we can go further in our instrumentation phase.
 Do you smell what's the next hook?
-We will hook the function that does a kind of `strncmp` with xor.
+We will hook the function that does a kind of `strncmp` with xor later on.

-**Hooking `pthread_create` and disabling the security threads**
+**Solution 2: Replacing the native function `pthread_create` and disabling the security threads**

 It is important to notice that the two threads, we would like to avoid, have something in common, the first and third arguments are `0`:
 ```c